 Stir the chocolate well to mix callets thoroughly and evenly.
 Do the callets melt too quickly?
 That means your chocolate is still too hot.
 Add more callets to lower its temperature and continue stirring

-3. How to make the Chocolate semi spheres for the Hot chocolate Bomb
+3. How to make the Chocolate semi-spheres

 Making this Hot chocolate bomb recipe can be the most fun activity over the Christmas holidays, hope you will enjoy it as much as I do!